dfilimon/knn/README.md

 See more details [here](https://github.com/dfilimon/knn/wiki).

-It's also the my Bachelor's project!
+It's also my Bachelor's project!